MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/01-machine-learning.md

 ---
 lab:
-  title: Explore Automated Machine Learning
+  title: Explore Automated Machine Learning (deprecated)
   description: In this exercise, you'll use the automated machine learning to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.
   duration: 35 minutes
   level: 100
   islab: false
 ---

-# Explore Automated Machine Learning
+# Explore Automated Machine Learning (deprecated)

+> **Note**: This exercise is deprecated, and will be deleted soon.
+Consider completing the replacement exercise at <https://go.microsoft.com/fwlink/?linkid=2339456>.

 In this exercise, you'll use the automated machine learning to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.